About the IHR

-Our Mission is to conduct research that can be translated into clinical practice, health promotion, and policies to influence the health of individuals and populations.
+The organization has a specific focus on conducting research that can be translated into clinical practice, health promotion, and policies to influence the health of individuals and populations.